Di Pu (Taichi Kabata), PhD in Chemical Engineering

 Research Interests

-My research centers on single-molecule detection technologies for estrogen-dependent chronic inflammatory diseases, with a primary focus on endometriosis.
-I am particularly interested in integrating microfluidics, colloid science, and chemical physics to develop ultra-sensitive platforms enabling early diagnosis and molecular profiling of hormone-regulated gynecological diseases.
+My research centers on single-molecule detection technologies for chronic inflammatory diseases.
+I am particularly interested in integrating microfluidics, colloid science, and statistical physics to develop ultra-sensitive platforms for early diagnosis and molecular profiling, with current applications in endometriosis and other hormone-regulated gynecological disorders.

 Conference Proceedings